Marine Mammals

 in Norway

-Blue whale
+Blue whale (Norsk: Blåhval)

 Balaenoptera musculus

-Norway: rare sightings along the coast of Norway on their migrations to their feeding grounds in the Arctic.
+Norway: Rare sightings along the coast of Norway on their migrations to their feeding grounds in the Arctic.
 More common in Island.

 Group formation: Solitary (mother-calf pair)

-Weight: males 150 t, females 180 t, calf 2.7 t
+Weight: males 150 tons, females 180 tons, calf 3 tons

-Age: 60-120 yrs
+Age: 65-110 yrs

-Sexual maturity: unknown ca 5-15 yrs
+Sexual maturity: unknown ca 5-15yrs

-Physical maturity: ca. 20 yrs
+Physical maturity: ca 20 yrs

-Gestation: 10-12 mths, with 2-3 yrs in between
+Gestation: 10-12 months, with 2-3 yrs in between

-Weaning: 6-8 mths
+Weaning: 6-8 months

-Diet: Krill (euphausiids)
+Diet: Krill (euphausiids) and copepods (Temora longicornis).

-Distribution: Worldwide in all oceans, blue whales in the northern hemisphere are smaller than in the southern hemisphere, north-south migrations
+Distribution: Worldwide in all Oceans, blue whales in the northern hemisphere are smaller than in the southern hemisphere, north-south migrations

 Chile: seen along the coast of Chile (feeding grounds in the Gulf of Corcovado) on their migrations to their breeding grounds at the equator